wavemaker/docs/website/blog/2020-06-25-wavemaker-openapi-postgrest-support.md

 author: Nikhilesh K V
 ---

-WaveMaker has added support for integration with [OpenAPIs](https://www.wavemaker.com/learn/blog/2020/04/21/wavemaker-openapi-import) in 10.4.
-For building a robust(refer [Robustness principle](https://en.wikipedia.org/wiki/Robustness_principle)) OpenAPI support, we are trying out more and more variations of OpenAPI documents from different sources of generation tools.
+WaveMaker has added support for importing API that are documented using [OpenAPIs, Swagger](https://www.wavemaker.com/learn/blog/2020/04/21/wavemaker-openapi-import) specification in 10.4.
+However building a [robust](https://en.wikipedia.org/wiki/Robustness_principle) OpenAPI support is very important as different API while using OpenAPI/Swagger document thier endpoints in subtly different ways.
+We tried importing OpenAPI documents from different API sources.
 One such example is when we tested an OpenAPI document generated through [PostgREST](http://postgrest.org/en/v7.0.0/).
 In this blog we'll discuss what changes we have made in 10.5 in order to support OpenAPI documents generated from such sources.
 <!-- truncate -->

 ![OpenApi](/learn/assets/postGRESTlogo.png)